 - What is the number of attendees it is offering?

 Search Engine Journal makes use of GoToWebinar as this webinar platform for all the SEJ Webinars series.
 The interface is quite simple allowing a seamless user experience.

-Or the SEJ Webinars series, Search Engine Journal uses GoToWebinar as the webinar platform.
+Or the SEJ Webinars series, the Search Engine Journal uses GoToWebinar as the webinar platform.
 It allows for a seamless user experience and is an easy interface.

 The configuration of the settings of each webinar is easy to schedule.

 To join the webinar, it needs the attendees to download the software.